Software testing, software ontwikkeling, Business Intelligence, Quality assurance,...

 Each year, with the presentation of the PLAA, Passwerk puts in the spotlight that person who, in his or her own way, has made an undeniable difference to the autism community.
 In addition to a clear recognition of his or her efforts during a festive evening, the laureate also receives a personal biography.

-Passwerk wants to be in permanent contact with the market, clients and top managers to be able to continue to respond optimally to their needs.
-An advisory committee was established in 2009, a body of 20 prominent members that advises us three times a year during a meeting in Brussels.
+Passwerk wishes to be in permanent contact with the market, with customers and top managers in order to be able to respond optimally to their needs.
+Since 2009, an advisory committee has been set up, a body of 19 prominent members that advises us three times a year during a meeting.